 We conduct security testing continuously, early and throughout the entire software development lifecycle (SDLC).
-You can find all the results of our assessments along with helpful details on Fluid Attacks' Attack Resistance Management platform (ARM).
+You can find all the results of our assessments along with helpful details on Fluid Attacks' platform.
 Among this information, our security analysts provide you with recommendations and guidance on their remediation in order to mitigate the risks of cyberattacks from internal and external sources.
 Every time you have implemented the fixes, you can ask us to perform reattacks to assess their effectiveness.

 Benefits of Security Testing

 Continuous attack surface testing

 Our comprehensive Security Testing solution involves delivering attacks continuously to all the points from which unauthorized entry could be gained.
 This way, you can keep the security of all your digital assets monitored.

 Our certified team of ethical hackers actively searches your systems for cybersecurity vulnerabilities that may pose a risk to your information assets and those of your users.
 You will receive detailed reports based on which you can decide what you want to fix according to the severity and impact on your business.